Nature park Fanes-Senes-Braies

 • pragser-wildsee-812x624px

 The region delights with dense forests, high rock faces, the karstified plateaus of Fanes and Senes and the expansive pastures and colourful mountain meadows.
-The protected area also includes several lakes: Lago di Braies and Lago di Dobbiaco are two of the most well-known natural lakes in South Tyrol.
+The protected area also includes several lakes: Pragser Wildsee lake and Lake Toblach are two of the most well-known natural lakes in South Tyrol.

 Natural Park Three Peaks